webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-crud.md

 ## Step-3
 ::: warning NOTE
-In this example we are going to use Travel Module and Database table name will be vh_blogs.
+For this example, we will be using the Travel Module and the database table name will be vh_blogs.
 :::
-It will ask you following questions, answers is also mentioned here
+During the process, you will be asked the following questions.
+The answers are also provided below.
 ``` shell
   ?
 For which you want to create CRUD:
   > Module - Vue3 & PrimeVue...................................................0